 A. Imagine you want to quickly make a hard boiled egg sandwich.
 You want to put the sandwich into a zip lock bag.
 You check the sandwich.
 It is made the way you wanted.

 B. Imagine you want to quickly make a peanut butter sandwich.
 You want to put the sandwich into a zip lock bag.
 You check the sandwich.
-It has extra amount of strawberry jam as the way you wanted.
+It has more strawberry jam than you wanted.

 C. Equally controllable.